 PUSH, PULL, POOL: Accelerating Innovation and Access to Medicines for Tuberculosis

-The aim of the ‘3P Project’ is to rapidly deliver affordable, effective new regimens for tuberculosis (TB).
-It will do this through creating an open collaborative framework for conducting drug development and through novel approaches to financing and coordinating research and development (R&D).
-The 3P Project implements three mechanisms to facilitate the necessary and appropriate R&D for TB drug regimens:
+The aim of the ‘3P Project’ is to rapidly deliver affordable, effective new regimens for TB through an open collaborative approach to conducting drug development and through novel approaches to financing and coordinating R&D. The 3P Project implements three mechanisms to facilitate the necessary and appropriate R&D for TB regimens:

-- › pooling of intellectual property to ensure open collaborative research and to ensure fair licensing for competitive production of the final products
+• pooling of intellectual property (IP) to ensure open collaborative research and fair licensing for competitive production of the final products